 Foot Stepping

-The Lebanese believe that if the bride steps on a girl’s foot, she will soon find a husband and get married herself.
+In a lighthearted ritual, if the bride steps on a girl’s foot, it is believed that the latter will soon find her match and marry.

 Flowers